Due to the COVID-19 crisis, please note that our research grants are currently supended. Please see this statement for more information.

 - Who oversees our funding programme?

-Crohn's and Colitis UK is dedicated to finding a cure for Crohn’s Disease and Ulcerative Colitis (UC), the two main forms of Inflammatory Bowel Disease (IBD).
+Crohn's & Colitis UK is dedicated to finding a cure for Crohn’s Disease and Ulcerative Colitis (UC), the two main forms of Inflammatory Bowel Disease (IBD).
 We fund clinical (scientific) research that we hope will help to achieve this.
 We also fund innovative programmes designed to understand the challenges facing those currently living with Crohn’s and UC, and to make life better for them.
 As a patient organisation committed to providing help and information, and improving services, we know how important it is to support people currently affected by IBD - as well as striving to understand the condition and ultimately find a cure.

 We will achieve our mission through a determined effort in these important areas:

 The ultimate goal of a large proportion of the medical research we fund is to prevent or find a cure for IBD.
 However, the work actually taking place is rarely as glamorous or headline-grabbing as 'finding the answer’.
 Crohn’s Disease and Ulcerative Colitis are complex and difficult to treat diseases, with a range of symptoms and responses.
 There probably is not a single cure or solution, just as there often does not seem to be a single cause or reason why someone has developed IBD.
+Therefore, we sponsor a wide range of research to explore as many avenues as possible.

 But by taking small steps, and continually working towards an even better understanding of these conditions, by testing theories and trying out new treatments, we do hope that effective ways to treat IBD and then a cure - or cures - can be found.

-Crohn's and Colitis UK will consider applications from teams working in established universities, medical centres and research organisations.
+Crohn's & Colitis UK will consider applications from teams working in established universities, medical centres and research organisations.
 Our preferred strategy is to fund smaller research projects that can form an initial or pilot project that can later be scaled up.
 We also aim to provide awards for research which needs initial funding in order to attract 'match-funding' from other organisations.

 This approach allows our limited funds to have a bigger impact.
 However, we are happy to consider all applications.